You are here

 - Law and Justice Databases

-The purpose of this guide is to recommend print and electronic resources for conducting research in Law and Justice in the Library.
-Click on the tabs above for suggestions about starting your research, getting books and articles, and finding other useful tools for research in Law and Justice.
+The purpose of this guide is to recommend print and electronic library resources for research in Law and Justice.
+Click on the links on the left for suggestions about starting your research, getting books and articles, and finding other useful tools.
+I am also available to assist.
+Please email me with your topic or to make an appointment.

 Quick Tips on Preparing for Research